SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco_ASA_5540.md

 # Cisco ASA 5540

-This driver can be used to monitor **Cisco ASA 5540** firewall devices via SNMP.
+This connector can be used to monitor **Cisco ASA 5540** firewall devices via SNMP.
 The bitrate parameters are calculated from the octet counters.
 All other data is polled using SNMP.

 ## About